instrumaniak/music/_posts/2017-8-5-filter-table.md

 tags: [javascript, projects]
 ---

 This is a little project, I did to brush up my JavaScript and CSS coding skills.
 In this project you can interactively filter/search the data of a html table.
-See it in action from [here](/demo/filter-table).
 <!--more-->

 The idea came from a w3school tutorial but I coded it from scratch and implemented some features that I think would make the user experience more fluid but that made the code a bit complex for me.